logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/usage.md

 # Storage Connector Usage
-Here, we look at how to use a storage connector after its created.
+Here, we look at how to use a Storage Connector after it has been created.
-Storage connectors provide an important first step of integrating to an external source.
+Storage Connectors provide an important first step for integrating with external data sources.
 The 3 fundamental functionalities where storage connectors are used are

-1. Reading data into spark dataframe
+1. Reading data into Spark Dataframes
-2. Creating an external feature group
+2. Creating external feature groups
 3. Writing training data

-We look at each case in below sections.
+We will walk through each functionality in the sections below.

 ## Retrieving a Storage Connector
 We retrieve a storage connector simply by its unique name.